-Nothing can beat its unique species and sheer abundance, not to mention how unbelievably easy it is to see!!
-Wildlife is notoriously camera and people shy, so it is truly wonderful to be able to come to this archipelago and be welcomed at the beach by a colony of sea lions or marine iguanas resting on the rocks.
+Nothing can beat the unique species here and their sheer abundance, not to mention how unbelievably easy they are to see!!
+Wildlife in general is notoriously camera and people shy, so it is truly wonderful to be able to come to this archipelago and be welcomed at the beach by a colony of sea lions or marine iguanas resting on the rocks.
 They have few predators so curiosity has replaced fear.

-I feel passionately about the protection of wildlife and habitats and any time I visit, always making sure that I support those operators and local providers that adhere to the strictest regulations possible on the environment.
+I feel passionately about the protection of wildlife and habitats and any time I visit, I ensure that I support those operators and local providers that adhere to the strictest regulations possible on the environment.

-For example, I was very excited to hear about the introduction of the first trimaran in the Galapagos, called the Camila, which is due to start sailing in the islands from March 2018.
+For example, I was very excited to hear about the introduction of the first trimaran in the Galápagos, called the Camila, which was launched recently.
 Its reduced friction through the water means increased speed and therefore crucially a saving on the use of fuel.
-Happily this also means less sailing and greater stability and comfort on board for those who are not such great sailors.
+Happily this also means less sailing and greater stability and comfort on board for those who are not such great sea-farers.